"Green bullet" innovations aim to feed world of 9 billion

 In Kenya's Kibera slum, poor urban families are turning around their diets and incomes just by learning to grow vegetables in sack gardens outside their doors.

-And in India, a push to help marginalized rural communities gain title to their land is leading to a significant drop in hunger.
+And in India, a push to help marginalised rural communities gain title to their land is leading to a significant drop in hunger.

 These are just a few of the kinds of innovations and initiatives that experts say will be critical if the world is to feed itself over coming decades as the population soars, cities sprawl and climate change takes its toll.